-- In the end of the Transformers Animated episode "The Elite Guard", Powell takes control of Sumdac System from Sari under the assumption that he found no evidence that Isaac having any offsprings.
+- In the end of the Transformers Animated episode "The Elite Guard", Powell takes control of Sumdac Systems from Sari under the assumption that he found no evidence that Isaac had any offspring.

 - In one promo for Cartoon Network, Yogi Bear arrives at the studio for work, but forgets his ID card.
 Much to his confusion and frustration, everyone, including Booboo and Ranger Smith, acts like they have no clue who he is.